-Did you know that you can get the bone-health benefits of milk without drinking, you know, drinking it?
+Did you know that you can get the bone-health benefits of milk without drinking it?
 Whether you’re lactose intolerant, a vegan (or both!), or just not much of a liquid dairy fan, there are plenty of foods that can help you get your 1000mg — aka your daily intake – of calcium that your body needs.

 Almonds – More than just a tasty snack, almonds contain 183mg of calcium per half cup.
 They are also packed with protein, fiber and other vitamins and minerals.
 Here’s a fun fact to impress your friends: almonds aren’t technically a nut.
 They are seeds of the almond tree.
 The more you know!